BrianWill/pigeon/docs/go-pigeon-notes.md

 Note that ‘lock’ is a misleading name: in the real world, a lock physically restrains access; in code, a lock merely indicates whether a thread *should* access the associated state.
 As long as all threads remember to properly assert and release locks, everything is fine, but doing this in practice is not always easy.

 The Go standard library “sync” package provides locks and a few other synchronization primitives.
-In StaticPigeon, however, we only can use *channels*, another feature taken from Go.
+In GoPigeon, however, we only can use *channels*, another feature taken from Go.

 Channels offer another way to communicate between and coordinate goroutines.